Do you want to write a novel but are unsure how to write good fiction? Let's look at the skills you need to do it well.

 Description provides the visual for your story.
 Anyone can tell you what something looks like, but using description correctly is actually quite difficult.

 It’s important to be aware of what needs to be described and what doesn’t.
 An object important to the plot may deserve a page of description, but a passerby on the street who isn’t important to the story does not.
-The manner with which you describe something is also important.

 The other part of this is that when you go about describing a setting, every component you mention should have some significance to the story.
 It's not merely about how much description you need to give something important, but also how much you focus on individual parts of it as well.